 A hierarchy might be modified either by adding a new branch, or by modifying the existing ones, or by removing the existing ones.
 The following method is provided:

-AdminHelper.unsetHierarchicalLink(Topic topic): unsets the father of a given topic.
+• Topic.unsetParent(): unsets the father of the topic.

 For example, for unsetting the link between the sports related informations and the general news: